agushansky/sentiment-analysis_text-reviews/README.md

 There are a host of available machine-learning classifiers that are appropriate to perform sentiment analysis on this data.
 I focus on two-- Support Vector Machine (SVM) and Logistic Regression.
 Each method provides a linear classifier that can work well on sparse data, as is the case here.

 Prior to fitting these classifiers, there are a few preprocessing steps of note.
 The resulting models are designed to predict binary sentiment (i.e. positive or negative) on text reviews.
 To this end, three-star reviews were removed for the purpose of the analysis.
 Punctuation was also stripped to prepare the text to be converted into a matrix of token counts.
+In NLP-speak, unigrams and bigrams were used in creating this matrix.
+In layman's terms, single words and two-word phrases were used to create the matrix.
+More sophisticated models will use higher-order n-grams, but this is sufficient for the purpose of the analysis (and to preserve computational efficiency).
 Finally, the data was split with a train-to-test ratio of 4-to-1 prior to modeling.
 Classes were re-weighted prior to fitting the classifier to account for imbalanced sampling, as described above.

-### Results
+### Results & Discussion

-Classification reports using two classifiers -- Support Vector Machine (SVM) and Logistic Regression -- are shown below.
-Overall accuracy on the test data was about 90% for both classifiers.
-The close performance makes sense, since both classifiers are linear and parametric.
-The different objective functions results in slightly different results.
-For both models, the f-1 score was substantially better for positive reviews than negative ones.
+The resulting classification reports are shown below.
+Accuracy on the test set was quite high for both classifiers -- near 90%.
+The different objective functions for each classifier resulted in slightly different results for each class.
+Interestingly, the F1 score was substantially better for positive reviews compared to negative ones in both models.
+This makes sense, as negativity is a bit more difficult to decipher.

 SVM results:

 ![alt text](https://github.com/agushansky/sentiment_analysis/blob/main/images/svm_results.jpg?raw=true)

 LogReg results:

 ![alt text](https://github.com/agushansky/sentiment_analysis/blob/main/images/logistic_reg_results.jpg?raw=true)

-While sentiment prediction has its limitations, it also has some interesting use-cases.
-Such models can predict sentiment from many forms of input text, including those of suggestion boxes.
-They can also efficiently extract information from reviews that might otherwise be neglected (e.g., "neutral" or three-star reviews).
-Finally, customer sentiment can be used alongside star ratings to predict important outcomes, like whether customers are expected to return to a park or how much money they might spend per visit.
+Ultimately, models like these can be used to predict sentiment from many forms of input text, including suggestion boxes and online reviews which don't specify the park branch.
+They can also be used to extract important information from reviews that might otherwise be ignored (e.g. from "neutral" or three-star reviews).
+Customer sentiment can be used along with assigned star-ratings to predict important outcomes, like customer retention and monetization.
+Ultimately, while sentiment-prediction models are just one piece of the analytics puzzle, decision-makers would be wise to use them to help make informed decisions.